MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 ### Optimize on edge versus cloud processing

-- Consider running local workloads on the device/edge leveraging local compute.
+- Consider running local workloads on the device/edge using local compute.
 For example, running a machine learning algorithm to count people in a video stream can run on the edge and an event containing the count is sent to the cloud.

-- Consider running large workloads, or workloads that have additional or external data or compute dependencies, in the cloud to leverage scale.
+- Consider running large workloads, or workloads that have additional or external data or compute dependencies, in the cloud to use scale.
 For example, comparing actual trends between different factories.

 - Consider running analytics workloads on the edge using the Steam Analytics Edge module.
 For example, anomaly detection can run on the edge and label the events sent to the cloud with the detected anomaly.
-When running analytics on the edge, account for additional latency, late arrival, and windowing impact.
+When running analytics on the edge, account for extra latency, late arrival, and windowing impact.

 - Consider running real-time and near real-time workloads on the device or at the edge.